Kyriosity/read-write/README+/_rsc/README.md

-# Resources - Artistic and other non-code
+# Resources &mdash; Artistic and other non-code

 Non-code stuff in repositories here contains diverse pictures, snapshots, schemes, quotes, wiki references, and other materials: borrowed (from 3d parties) and own.